gongzhang/swift-event-dispatch/README.md

 Copy `EventDispatch.swift` and `EventDispatchOperator.swift`(optional) to your project.
 And here you go.

+(The source files are located in folder `EventDispatch.playground/Sources/`.)

 # HOW TO USE

 ## 1. Define/trigger an event (Publisher side)